Lucarda/pdvst-0.52/README.md

 further with the VST host.
 Special Pd send/receive symbols can be used in your Pd patch.
 For an example, see the pd-gain.pd file.

-* rvstparameter<integer> : Use this symbol to receive parameter values from the VST host.
+* `rvstparameter<integer>` : Use this symbol to receive parameter values from the VST host.
 Values will be floats between 0 and 1 inclusive.
-* svstparameter<integer> : Use this symbol to send parameter values to the VST host.
+* `svstparameter<integer>` : Use this symbol to send parameter values to the VST host.
 Values should be floats between 0 and 1 inclusive.
-* rvstopengui : Use this symbol to receive notification that the patch's GUI should be opened or closed.
+* `rvstopengui` : Use this symbol to receive notification that the patch's GUI should be opened or closed.
 The value will be either 1 or 0.
+* `rvstprognumber`: Use this symbol to receive program number changes from host.
+* `rvstprogname`: Use this symbol to receive program name changes from host.
-* rvstplugname : Use this symbol to receive plug & instance name from host
+* `rvstplugname`: Use this symbol to receive plug & instance name from host
-* vstTimeInfo (play head information support) :
+* `vstTimeInfo`: (play head information support) :

-vstTimeInfo.ppqPos, vstTimeInfo.tempo, vstTimeInfo.timeSigNumerator, vstTimeInfo.timeSigDenominator, vstTimeInfo.flags are experimental receivers for getting time infos from host.
+`vstTimeInfo.ppqPos`, `vstTimeInfo.tempo`, `vstTimeInfo.timeSigNumerator`, `vstTimeInfo.timeSigDenominator`, `vstTimeInfo.flags` are experimental receivers for getting time infos from host.
 Names should change in the future.

 * EXPERIMENTAL
-  guiName : use this symbol to send and signal to the host the name of the gui-extra window to embed (see Pd_Gain(gui) example).
+  `guiName` : use this symbol to send and signal to the host the name of the gui-extra window to embed (see Pd_Gain(gui) example).

 Note: for most VST hosts, parameters for VST instruments are recorded as sysex data, so be sure to disable any MIDI message filtering in the VST host.